What would typically qualify as hospital/major medical expenses?

 - The Scheme Rate means the rate at which the Society pays benefits to all service providers for services rendered in Network Hospitals.
 The Scheme Rate is limited to 165% of the SRPL rate.

-- Where service providers charge more than the Scheme Rate, the member will be responsible for paying the difference between the benefit provided by the Society in terms of its Rules and the claimed amount.
+- Where service providers charge more than the Scheme Rate, the member will be responsible for paying the difference between the benefit provided by the Society in terms of the Society’s Rules and the claimed amount.
+This difference will be debited to the member where adequate credit limit is available.

 - Members are encouraged to ask service providers what their charges will be, before undergoing any test or surgery.